Fiat Chrysler says it did not know about Marchionne's illness

 University Hospital Zurich declined to comment on Marchionne's illness, but said it deeply regretted his death and expressed its condolences to his family.

-(Reporting by John Revill, additional reporting by Stephen Jewkes in Milan; Editing by Alexandra Hudson)
+(Reporting by John Revill, additional reporting by Stephen Jewkes and Agnieszka Flak in Milan; Editing by Alexandra Hudson/David Evans)